 Introduction to ESOP:

 First off, an employee of a company who participates in an Employee Stock Ownership Plan (ESOP) has the option to purchase the company’s shares at a reduced price after a specified number of years.
 This occurs frequently in start ups.
-The Employee Stock Option Plan (ESOP), sometimes known as a rewards programme, was created by HR and financial experts.
+The Employee Stock Option Plan (ESOP), sometimes known as a rewards program, was created by HR and financial experts.

 The contract restricts the purchase of the shares to the end of a term known as the vesting period.
 Given his ownership in the business and the potential benefits it offers, this assures the employee stays with the organisation.